Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Evaluation

 Figure \ref{fig:paint3d_comparison} and \ref{fig:matatlas_comparison} provide comparisons of our module against the Paint3D and MatAtlas respectively.
 Overall, we observe that our texture results have less artifacts and seams, while preserving a similar level of texture detail.
 We also refer readers to the supplementary material for more results.

 In Table \ref{tab:comparisons_t2t}, we include quantitative comparisons of the best variant of our method (based on the MatAtlas backbone) with other state-of-the-art models for text-to-texture generation.
+Here we also include a comparison with the recent method of TEXGen\cite{Yu:2024:TEXGen}.
 According to all the evaluation metrics, our method provides the best performance in terms of FID \& KID distances as well as CLIP score.

+In Figure \ref{fig:texgencomparison}, we show qualiitative comparisons with TEXGen's released implementation \cite{Yu:2024:TEXGen}.
+We observe that TEXGen often leads to global texture inconsistencies on the output shapes, while our method is more view-consistent.